labhstats/lbhs_r_keras_tensorflow_manuals/README.md

 Software requirements (Tensorflow)
 The following NVIDIA® software must be installed on your system:
 - NVIDIA® GPU drivers —CUDA® 10.1 requires 418.x or higher.
+[Avoid default CUDA Toolkit installer if your driver is newer]
 - CUDA® Toolkit —TensorFlow supports CUDA® 10.1 (TensorFlow >= 2.1.0)
 - CUPTI ships with the CUDA® Toolkit.
 [Make sure it does not fail during the CUDA Toolkit installer]
 - cuDNN SDK 7.6 (see cuDNN versions).